 Why are hotel beds so comfy?
-It’s all due to five essential components:
+It’s due to five essential components:

-Mattress quality is arguably the single most crucial factor when it comes to quality sleep in a hotel.
-Hotels will not take any chances with a mattress, only purchasing the finest possible options.
+Mattress quality is the most crucial factor in quality sleep in a hotel.
+Hotels won’t take any chances with mattresses, only purchasing the best options.

-It’s important to understand that not everybody has the same preferences or needs from a mattress.
-As the German journal Schmerz explains, existing back pain will significantly impact how comfortable a bed makes you feel.
+Not everybody has the same mattress preferences or needs.
+As the German journal Schmerz explains, back pain significantly impacts how comfortable a bed makes you feel.

-Hotels will utilize medium-firm mattresses, keep you cool, prevent too much tossing and turning, and relieve pressure on the back.
-Innerspring mattresses are particularly effective as they balance the use of coils with springs for maximum comfort.
+Hotels utilize medium-firm mattresses to keep you cool, prevent too much tossing and turning, and relieve pressure on the back.
+Innerspring mattresses are particularly effective because they balance the use of coils with springs for maximum comfort.

 Mattress toppers are an addition that many hotels add to their standard bedroom design.
 If you’ve never used a mattress topper, they add more comfort to a mattress by providing additional cushioning.
-This keeps the mattress functional for longer.
+Also, this keeps the mattress functional for longer.

-One of the greatest features of mattress toppers is that they can adjust the firmness of a mattress – or, at least, its feel.
+One of the best features of mattress toppers is they can adjust a mattress’s firmness.
 This can be ideal for co-sleepers sharing a bed that have different preferences.

 In a hotel, you may find the matters topper in a closet so you can add or remove it at will.
-Often, you’ll find two half-sized toppers if one person wants to use them and the other does not.
-Naturally, you can also ask hotel staff to add or remove a topper as necessary.
+Often, you’ll find two half-sized toppers if one person wants to use them and the other doesn’t.

 The sheets are another factor hotels take under advisement when setting their beds.
-Much like the mattress, this is an area that no hotel worth its salt will skimp and save on expenditure.
+Much like the mattress, this is an area that no hotel will skimp and save on expenditure.

-Hotel sheets are typically light and breathable cotton, with a high thread count.
-Thread count makes sheets feel soft, and it varies from as low as 100 to as high as 1,000.
+Hotel sheets are light and breathable cotton, with a high thread count.
+Thread count makes sheets feel soft, varying from as low as 100 to as high as 1,000.

 Hotels will never use sheets with a thread count lower than 300 and rarely higher than 500.
 While you’d be forgiven for assuming that higher thread counts make for a more luxurious experience, any count above 500 is unlikely to be noticed.

 Sheets in hotel rooms will also be treated with appealing scents to aid sleep.
-High-quality fabric softeners, for example, will create a relaxing atmosphere.
+For example, high-quality fabric softeners will create a relaxing atmosphere.

 Touch each of these pillows, actively looking out for any differences.
 You’ll likely find that of the four pillows made available, two will be soft, and two will be firm.

-This is because hotels understand that different people have varying needs, especially when it comes to neck and head support.
-You can choose your ideal pillow selection, bolstering your chances of a good night’s slumber.
+Hotels understand that different people have varying needs, especially when it comes to neck and head support.
+You can choose your ideal pillow, bolstering your chances of a good night’s sleep.

-The Tohoku Journal of Experimental Medicine confirms that sleeping on the ideal pillow will bolster spinal curve, head temperature, and general neck pain.
-This will prevent neck pain from keeping you awake at night or ruining your morning.
+The Tohoku Journal of Experimental Medicine confirms that sleeping on the ideal pillow will decrease the risk of spinal curves, head temperature, and general neck pain.

 General Room Décor

 It stands to reason that hotel beds are comfortable.
-If your entire business model revolves around charging people for a cozy place to sleep, you need to ensure they slumber like royalty.
+If your entire business model revolves around charging people for a cozy place to sleep, you must ensure they sleep like royalty.

 - A new mattress.
-Memory foam is best, and the more springs the mattress contains, the more comfortable it will be.
-If you had an excellent night’s sleep in a hotel, ask which mattress they use.
-You’ll likely be able to purchase the same mattress for your home.
+The more springs the mattress contains, the more comfortable it’ll be.
+If you had a good night’s sleep in a hotel, ask which mattress they use.

 - A mattress topper.
 This will add more comfort to your mattress and prolong its lifespan.

 - Pillows.
-Find the ideal pillows that minimize discomfort to your neck and spine, optimized for your favored sleeping position.
+Find the ideal pillows that minimize discomfort to your neck and spine.

 Learn Hospital Corners

 Another trick that hotels use is ‘hospital corners’ when making a bed.
-This will make a bed feel increasingly crisp and neat when you climb in, helping you feel comfortable and cozy.
+This will make a bed feel increasingly crisp and neat when you climb in, making you feel comfortable and cozy.

-- Lay a freshly ironed sheet on the bed, ensuring it’s completely flat.
+- Lay a freshly ironed sheet on the bed, ensuring it’s flat.